Heshamshaban001/Metasploitable1-walkthrough/README.md

 try "searchsploit ProFTPD 1.3. "

-found some intersting result like " ProFTPd IAC 1.3.x - Remote Command Execution | linux/remote/15449.pl"
+found some interesting result like " ProFTPd IAC 1.3.x - Remote Command Execution | linux/remote/15449.pl"

 run the command " searchsploit -m linux/remote/15449.pl "   to mirror the exploit which is  source code written in Perl

 nano 15449.pl

-taking some time try to understand the code and verify that's not malicous
+taking some time try to understand the code and verify that's not malicious
   ----
 using the interpreter python to verfiy ech hexa variable

-i DECIDED TO Import this source code to metasploit As module if you don't know how watch this video for it >> https://www.youtube.com/watch?v=l7mwIvT5YNo
+i DECIDED TO Import this source code to Metasploit As module if you don't know how watch this video for it >> https://www.youtube.com/watch?v=l7mwIvT5YNo

-the result was'nt pleasent :::Metasploit is not detecting the scrpit
+the result wasn't pleasant :::Metasploit is not detecting the script
   --
-i've tried alot but doesn't work

-searching for the issu found that this exploit does not written as metasploit module so
+searching for the issu found that this exploit does not written as Metasploit module so

 msf would have no idea what to do with it